micla321/Cartpole/NN #4 - vgg16 transfer learning/README.md

-This is the link to the files mentioned in this notebook \\
+This is the link to the files mentioned in this notebook <\br>

 https://drive.google.com/drive/folders/1EwCbeASnCEextd5-xYgAV97CuU1RtwCK?usp=share_link